brdiekmann/StudentSuccessProject/README.md

 Project Started: August 2025
 # 🎓 SyllaSmart (Prototype)

-**SyllaSmart** is a front-end–focused AI-assisted web app designed to help college students organize syllabus into a easily-readable schedule.
+**SyllaSmart** is an AI-assisted web app designed to help college students organize their class syllabus into an easily-readable schedule.
 The system uses Gemini 2.5 Flash to extract tasks from uploaded syllabi.
 This will automatically build a calendar that can be viewed from a monthly, weekly, daily and list perspective.
-The user can prioritize study sessions to improve academic success through our difficulty scaling system.
+Extracted events are rated by standard course level and type to adjust time priority.
 ---
 ## Core Features